Weinhaus Rheingold: Rotunda

-The rotunda, a multi-story cylindrical building body with a radius of 6.15 meters, connected as a joint the intermediate tract with the tract on Potsdamer Straße and mediated through its round ground plan between the wings meeting at an acute angle.
+The rotunda, a multi-story cylindrical building body with a radius of 6.15 meters, connected as a joint at the intermediate tract with the tract on Potsdamer Straße and mediated through its round ground plan between the wings meeting at an acute angle.

 At the level of the kitchen floor, already 1.75 meters below the level of Potsdamer Straße, a driveway crossed the rotunda.
 It led from the service courtyard on Potsdamer Straße into the courtyard inside the property, whose fire wall toward the Grand Hôtel Esplanade was artistically designed.
 As a driveway, however, the 3.2 meter high room served only in exceptional cases.
 Mainly it connected the Shell Hall in the tract on Potsdamer Straße with the Wotan's Hall in the intermediate building.
-The level difference to these adjoining halls was compensated by three stair steps each.
+The level difference to these adjoining halls was compensated by three stairsteps each.
 An exit also led to a staircase that accessed all floors of the intermediate building.

 The lower rotunda on the ground floor was also designed as a transition room.
 On one hand, the 4.0 meter high room connected the Onyx Hall in the intermediate building with the Mahogany Hall in the wing on Potsdamer Straße.
 On the other hand, two curved stairs led along the exterior walls led to the cloakroom floor.
 The stairs began in the "Mahogany Hall" and were visible in the rotunda only behind a decoratively treated latticework of almost black water oak.
 The stair runs also concealed the two windows, so that the lower rotunda received only subdued light through the stairs with their latticework.
 The Zentralblatt der Bauverwaltung reported of "peculiar geometric painting of the plaster surfaces, which reminds of fabric covering" and the red-black ceiling also fitted the room defined by the strong contrast of colors.

 On the cloakroom floor, where the stair runs ended, the rotunda accommodated a restaurant.
 In reference to the design of the adjoining "Ebony Hall" in the tract on Potsdamer Straße, the 3.6 meter high room received walls of ebony.
 The silver-gray ceiling was covered with a pattern of lightly colored comb plaster.
 Toward Bellevuestraße adjoined the "Banquet Hall".
 Two windows illuminated the room that appeared almost "serious, monumental".

 Visitors reached the Blue Rotunda on the hall floor either from the gallery of the Banquet Hall or via the staircase adjoining the rotunda.
 Since no further halls but only a kitchen were located in the tract on Potsdamer Straße, the room had no passage function to fulfill.
 Bruno Schmitz designed a "room intended for special small festivities".

 Running pillar settings structured the two-story, 7.6 meter high room, which was covered by a blue-painted flat dome with a large gold rosette.
 The eight pillars of white marble ended in huge human heads, crowned by electric lighting fixtures.
 They carried a gallery at a height of approximately three meters.
 Its balustrade was adorned with a saying by the writer Emil Jacobsen: